juvalen/mb-checker/README.md

   `./scanJSON`

-&emsp;Out original boormark file (for Ubuntu) it will generate **ALL.url**, which contains a flat list of original URLs and their http returned status code.
+&emsp;Out of original boormark file it will generate **ALL.url**, which contains a flat list of original URLs and their http returned status code.

 2. Run then `./buildJSON.py [-w work_dir] [-i input_file] [-e] <code1> <code2>...` to produce **Bookmarks.out** from original Bookmarks and **ALL.url**.
 This script can be run several times using disctinct return codes.
 Both **input_file** and **ALL.url** will be used as input.

   `./buildJSON -h`

- -i input_file:	Bookmark file to use (defaults to live `/home/<user>/.config/google-chrome/Default/Bookmarks`)
+ -i input_file:	Original bookmark file to use (defaults to live `/home/<user>/.config/google-chrome/Default/Bookmarks`)

  -o work_dir:	Folder in which **ALL.url** file will be stored (defaults to `./work_dir/`)